Axway/streams-open-docs/content/en/docs/install/amplify-central-integration.md

 * You must know your Amplify Central organization ID.
 * You must have an environment in which you wish to publish the Streams assets.
 For more information on how to create a new environment, see [Connect and manage your environment](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/index.html).
-* You must have [a service account in Amplify Central](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts) with the following properties:
+* You must have [a service account in Amplify Central](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts) with the following configuration:
-    * "Central Admin" in `Org Roles`
+    * **Org Roles**: Central Admin
-    * "Client Certificate" in `authentication`
+    * **Authentication method**: Client Certificate

 ## Create Kubernetes secret